poelzi/suiup/README.md

 2. Unzip the downloaded file.
 3. Add the `suiup` binary to folder that is on your `PATH` environment variable, or add that folder to the `PATH`.
 4. (Optional) restart your terminal if you made changes to your `PATH`.

+# Prerequisites

+``Path Ordering Matters``

+If you already have installed one of sui/mvr/walrus binaries before, you will need to make sure that you either remove those binaries or set the `PATH` to the `/.local/bin` (MacOS/Linux or equivalent for Windows) before the `PATH` where those binaries are installed.

 # Quick Start